barrydevp/bpsp/specs/specification.md

 - `*` multi-level
 - other...

-Each node is one of level in topic, consists one hash table for list next node level, one hash table for list subscribers (note that this hash table contains at least 2 entry, `+` and `*` entry).
+Each node is one topic level consists one hash table point to next node topic level, one hash table point to list subscribers, single-level `+` node and multi-level `*` node.
 By structuring into **Tree** and using **Hash Table**, each published message only need to traverse at most total number of level of published topic, so it will be **O(1) constant time** instead of  **O(n)** for traverse all list subscribers.
 For example, the structure of Node Tree in Pseudocode and how theres topic `locationA/sensorA/*`, `locationA/sensorA/+`, `locationA/sensorA/uptime`, `locationB/sensorB` was fit in this tree.
 ```c